Hi, I’m Fran. Good to meet you

 I’m a certified coach, and the author of personal development books including The Distraction Trap.
 I help people go for their goals, get motivated, and become more confident.
 I spent more than 14 years working in national newspapers in the UK, including working for The Guardian for 10 years.

 So, how did I become a coach?

-I became a coach after an adventure to Sri Lanka, when someone turned to me and said “you should be a coach”.
+I became a coach after an adventure to Sri Lanka, when someone who worked in the coaching industry turned to me and said “you should be a coach”.
 Soon after I returned to the UK, I investigated.
 After just one day trying coaching out, I got that “brain buzzing with excitement” feeling when I realised they were right – it was for me.
 Fast-forward a year or so and I had trained and qualified as a personal performance coach with The Coaching Academy.
 For me, this built on two decades of study and interest in personal development and wellbeing, from reading and writing personal development books, to studying and running courses.
 Now I’m lucky enough to hear the fascinating stories of other people’s plans and dreams, and help them go for them!